05 Jul 2023

 Retrocession is when a reinsurance company also buys reinsurance, which enables it to further share its risk.
 The reinsurance company will also decide how to manage that risk – whether it’s proportional or non-proportional – in exactly the same way as described above.

-Another common assumption is that reinsurance is only purchased to lessen the risk associated with catastrophic events.
-While reinsurance does offer protection for such events, it also offers protection from the frequency of individual losses and the occasional large losses, such as a fire at a large building or a significant liability claim.
+A common assumption is that reinsurance is only purchased to lessen the risk associated with catastrophic events.
+While reinsurance does commonly provide protection for such events, it also offers protection from the frequency of individual losses and the occasional large losses, such as a fire at a large building or a significant liability claim.

 The importance of reinsurance expertise